Our Lady of Medjugorje: Ruini Commission - the international Vatican Commission, 2010–2014

 The commission endorsed the end of the ban on pilgrimages organized in Medjugorje.
 It was recommended by the commission that the town's parish Church of St. James be made a pontifical shrine with Vatican oversight.
-The Ruini Report was completed in 2014 and was received by Pope Francis.

 Position of the popes

 Pope John Paul II

 According to the historian Robert Orsi in his book History and Presence, "Our Lady of Medjugorje attracted a vast international following that included many members of the Catholic hierarchy, among them Pope John Paul II."
-John Paul II in the Roman Catholic tradition, leaves the decision about the Medjugorje apparition to the local clergy.
-At the same time, it is commonly known that he is sympathetic to the Medjugorje Marian site.
+John Paul II in the Roman Catholic tradition, left the decision about the Medjugorje apparition to the local clergy.
+At the same time, it is commonly known that he was sympathetic to the Medjugorje Marian site.
 The Pope's support for Medjugorje was tacit and served the Vatican's foreign policy reasons during the 1980s.
 Namely, at that time, the Vatican was providing support to the United States in overthrowing the communist bloc in Eastern Europe.

 There are a number of statements attributed to Pope John Paul II regarding the Medjugorje phenomenon.
 Some of these statements were denied.
-Joseph Ratzinger, later Pope Benedict XVI, as head of the Congregation for the Doctrine of the Faith, when presented a list of statements, responded, “I can only say that the statements about Medjugorje attributed to the Holy Father and me are mere fabrications." ("frei erfunden") Many other similar claims supportive of the Medjugorje phenomenon were attributed not just to Pope, but many other Church officials, with none of them being proved as authentic.
+Cardinal Joseph Ratzinger, later Pope Benedict XVI, as head of the Congregation for the Doctrine of the Faith, when presented with a list of statements, responded, “I can only say that the statements about Medjugorje attributed to the Holy Father and me are mere fabrications." ("frei erfunden") Many other similar claims supportive of the Medjugorje phenomenon were attributed not just to the Pope, but to many other Church officials, with none of them being proved as authentic.
 One such claim of Bishop Pavol Hnilica was denied by the Vatican's Secretariat of State.

 According to Bishop Peric, both Popes John Paul II and Benedict XVI supported the judgments of the local bishops.
 The pope's private secretary Stanisław Dziwisz stated that the Pope had entrusted the whole matter to the Congregation for the Doctrine of the Faith and thereafter maintained "a prudent distance."
 Pope John Paul II allegedly confided in a number of Catholic confidantes about how he felt about Medjugorje.
 The Vatican has never confirmed those statements.

 Christian apologist Patrick Madrid characterizes the witnessing from Medjugorje supporters about how Pope John Paul II favored the authenticity of the apparitions as "apocryphal.”I am not aware of the Holy Father ever publicly commenting, one way or the other, whether verbally or in writing, on Medjugorje....[T]here are numerous instances of private comments alleged to have been made by JPII about Medjugorje, but none that I am aware of which have been verified with documentation, such as video or audio recordings.
-Peruse these comments, and you’ll see they are all third-hand.
+Peruse these comments, and you'll see they are all third-hand.